 Parish is a tiny village located in the state of New York.
-With a population of 450 people and just one neighborhood, Parish is the 905th largest community in New York.
-Parish has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 445 people and just one neighborhood, Parish is the 905th largest community in New York.
+Parish has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Parish is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Parish is a village of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Parish who work in healthcare suport services (12.94%), art, media, and design (8.39%), and management occupations (8.39%).